EldariaDevelopment/EldariaDevelopment/README.md

 - - -
 # Introduction
-I am a full stack web developer and a Skripter.
+I am a Beginner Full Stack Web developer and a Intermediate Skripter.
 I am practicing Java, and learning more CSS.
 I've programmed for many servers over 2 years of development

 # Information